 Piaget theory.
 How can I tell if my child is developing properly for his age?
 How do children think, and what are the stages of their cognitive development?
 Is it normal for my daughter to make mistakes when she talks or tries to reason?
 The Piaget Theory explains the different developmental stages of children.
 Find out if your child is developing properly for their age.
 We’ll help you find the answers!

 Piaget is one of the most well-known psychologists of our time because to his discoveries about childhood development and intelligence.
 Piaget dedicated his life to investigating the different stages of development and to understanding how learning and thought patterns developed throughout childhood, as well as cognitive development.
 This article explains the Piaget Theory and offers an explanation for the different childhood development stages.

 The Piaget Theory affirms that children go through specific stages according to their intellect and ability to perceive mature relationships.
 These childhood stages occur in the same order in all children, across all cultures and backgrounds.
 However, the age at which the stage comes may vary slightly from child to child.

-Piaget theory started out by two main concepts, accommodation, and assimilation.
+Piaget theory started out with two main concepts, accommodation, and assimilation.

 - Accommodation is the process of taking new information in one’s environment and altering pre-existing information in order to fit in the new information.
 This is important because it establishes how people are going to take in new concepts, schemas, knowledge, etc.